preetisawant/cloud-foundry/monitoring.md

    The following default dashboards are provided with the CFEE instance and are available from the _Home_ dropdown.

    Dashboards for the Kubernetes infrastructure supporting your CFEE environment:
-   - _Kubernetes Capacity Planing_ dashboard
+   - _Kubernetes Capacity Planning_ dashboard
         - Shows the capacity of the kubernetes infrastructure .
    - _Kubernetes Cluster Health_ dashboard
         - Shows the health of the Kubernetes cluster.